 The Sultanahmet district, which houses the most important historical buildings of Istanbul, takes its name from this mosque built by the Sultan Ahmed.
 The Blue Mosque, which is adjacent to Hagia Sophia and Topkapi Palace, hosts millions of visitors every year.
+In this article, I will share information about the history, architecture and visiting hours of the Blue Mosque.

 Built between 1609 and 1616, the mosque is one of the most beautiful works of classical architecture of the Ottoman Empire.
 It was built by Sedefkar Mehmed Aga, a student of Mimar Sinan, the most important architect in Ottoman history.